-I take a lot of notes, so I’m sorry this post is so long.
-I hope my Vistage review might be helpful for others.
+I take a lot of notes so I’m sorry this post is so long.
+I hope my honest Vistage review and documentation of the experience might be helpful for others.

 Vistage was founded in 1957.
 It is a for-profit CEO peer group meant for strategic thinking, mentoring, networking, and personal development.

 Vistage brings together successful executives from a broad array of non-competing industries into exclusive, confidential peer advisory groups.
 Guided by your Chair – an experienced leader with a passion for mentoring CEOs – monthly meetings with your Vistage group are an opportunity to solve your most pressing business issues with colleagues who speak your language.
 Business leaders who understand the challenges you face and can help you strategize, innovate and move your business forward.

 Customers pay several thousand dollars as an annual fee to join.
 There are monthly meetings with featured speakers and roundtable discussions (also called CEO masterminds).
 These meetings usually last one full day.